isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 *   Students’ aptitude for and interest in these subjects at Secondary 1
 *   Teachers’ feedback on students attitude and disposition towards learning and their commitment to offer the subject at a more demanding level

 **11\.
-For students entering Sec 1 N(A) in 2024, will they still have the option to take Sec 5 in 2027 under Full SBB (i.e. first year for SEC national exam)?**

-The option of a 5th year will continue to be available for students entering Sec 1N(A) in 2024.
-Students will sit for the GCE N-Level examination in 2026 and those who are eligible for and wish to take up the 5th year in 2027 can do so.
-They will then sit for the common national examination, the Singapore-Cambridge Secondary Education Certificate (SEC) in 2027.

-**12\.
 Will there still be lateral transfers available under this new system?**

 The provision for students to offer all their subjects at a more demanding level, or what is currently known as "lateral transfer", will continue to be available.
 Schools will guide students on their subject and subject level options based on their individual circumstances, strengths and interests in different subjects, overall ability to cope and well-being.

+**12\.
+Under Full SBB, will students still take GCE O- and N-Level examinations at the end of their secondary education?**

+Under Full SBB, the GCE O- and N-Level examinations will be replaced with the new Singapore Cambridge Secondary Education Certificate (SEC) examinations.
+This will apply from the 2024 Secondary One cohort onwards.
+From 2027, the national certification will reflect the subject level at which each subject is taken.

 **13\.
-Under Full SBB, will students still take GCE O- and N-Level examinations at the end of their secondary education?**

-Students will continue to take the GCE O- and N-Level examinations.

-**14\.
 How are the students identified to study a subject at a higher level?**

 MOE will identify the level at which a student offers a subject based on their PSLE AL for each subject.
 Students who perform well academically for their school-based assessments could be offered higher level subjects by the school at the end of Secondary 1.

 **Higher Mother Tongue Matters**

-**16\.
+**14\.
 What are the criteria to take Higher Mother Tongue in Hai Sing Catholic School?**
 If your child/ward has an overall PSLE score of 8 or better, or an overall PSLE score of 9 to 14 and attains AL1/AL2 in MTL or Distinction/ Merit in HMTL, your child/ward will be deemed by MOE to be eligible to take Higher Mother Tongue.
 He/She will receive an “Eligibility Form” from MOE upon entry to Secondary One.

 Hai Sing Catholic School has the autonomy to offer Higher Chinese to students who do not meet the above criteria.
 Eligible students who meets the school criteria will receive a “Letter of Offer” for Higher Chinese upon entry to Secondary One.

-**17\.
+**15\.
 My child did not meet the MOE’s or School’s criteria to take Higher Mother Tongue but has great interest in the subject.
 Can he/she still take HMTL?**

 Students will still have the opportunity to offer Higher Mother Tongue from Secondary Two onwards should they be assessed to be able to cope with the demands of Mother Tongue and the other subjects at a higher level.

-**18\.
+**16\.
 Where will the Higher Mother Tongue lessons be held?**

 Eligible students reading Higher Chinese will study the subject in school during curriculum hours.
 Eligible students reading Higher Malay and Higher Tamil will study the subject in an external language centre outside curriculum hours.
 The school will advised on the centre separately

-**19\.
+**17\.
 Can my child offer both O Level Mother Tongue and Higher Mother Tongue at the same time?**

 No. Your child will only offer Higher Mother Tongue should he/she be deemed eligible to take the subject.
 However, your child will have to sit for the O-Levels Mother Tongue Examination when he/she is in Secondary 3.

-**20\.
+**18\.
 What are the benefits of taking Higher Mother Tongue?**

 Students who take Higher Mother Tongue at O-Levels and attain a grade between A1-C6 in both English and Higher Mother Tongue will be eligible for 2 Bonus Points for Junior College Admission.
 They will also have the option to use it to replace English as L1 for Junior College Admission.

-**21\.
+**19\.
 What are the key differences between Higher Mother Tongue Syllabus and Mother Tongue Syllabus?**

 Higher Mother Tongue (HMT) is a more demanding subject compared to Mother Tongue (MT) as it is considered to be an L1 subject, just like English.
 The aim of HMT is to help students to achieve a higher level of language proficiency and cultural knowledge.
 The subject will require student to have a strong mastery of the language as they will be exposed to a range of texts - local texts, literary texts, news articles etc., which require a higher level of thinking and analytical skills.
 Students will be assessed on 3 components at the ‘O’ levels: Oral, Composition Writing and Comprehension.